 Specialized chemical dependency outpatient care is also available for patients with drug and alcohol addictions.

 Our partial hospitalization program is for adults with a primary behavioral health diagnosis.
 Most patients in this program experience hardship functioning on a daily basis, including having problems at work, at home, in relationships, with self-care and completing simple tasks.
 Many patients express feelings of hopelessness, sadness, depression and anxiety.

 This program offers a highly structured model of care for patients who need daily support and medical supervision.
-Often, patients participate in our this program as a step-down from inpatient psychiatric care.
 Our adult partial hospitalization program operates five days a week, Monday through Friday from 9:00am to 3:00pm.

 Adult dual diagnosis partial hospitalization program